Masengo Ilunga

-Masengo Ilunga is a retired footballer who played as a midfielder for club sides in Zaire, Greece and Cyprus.
+Masengo Ilunga (born 12 June 1957) is a Congolese former professional footballer who played as a midfielder for club sides in Zaire, Greece and Cyprus.

 Club career

 Ilunga began playing football with TP Mazembe.

-Ilunga moved to Greece in July 1982, joining Greek first division side Ethnikos Piraeus F.C.
-He would make 151 league appearances during his six seasons with the club.
+He moved to Greece in July 1982, joining Greek first division side Ethnikos Piraeus.
+He made 151 league appearances during his six seasons with the club.

 International career

-Ilunga made several appearances for the Zaire national football team, including six 1982 FIFA World Cup qualifying matches.
+Ilunga made several appearances for the Zaire national team, including six 1982 FIFA World Cup qualifying matches.
 He was on the Zairian squad at the 1976 African Cup of Nations and appeared in two matches.